-CAMP has established a mentoring resource library of hard copy and electronic materials for the development of educational programs, including but not limited to promoting professionalism, teaching lawyer practical skills, increasing knowledge of legal procedures and best practices and to otherwise improve new-lawyer legal abilities and professional judgment.
-This resource center is open to all lawyers in Colorado and nationally.
+CAMP has established a mentoring resource library of materials for the development of educational programs, including but not limited to promoting professionalism, teaching lawyer practical skills, increasing knowledge of legal procedures and best practices and to otherwise improve lawyer legal abilities and professional judgment.
+This resource center is available to lawyers, mentoring program administrators, legal educators, and law students.

-Browse the categories below to find literature and resources associated with your educational area of interest.
+Browse the categories below to find literature and resources associated with your area of interest:

 The Colorado Bar Association owns and maintains an extensive collection of resources pertaining to the law, its practice, and its role in our society.
 These books, pamphlets, videos and other resources are available for use by lawyers and non-lawyers on a lending basis by all Colorado Bar Association members.
-Click here for more information and to view the list of titles available in the CBA’s Lending Library.
+Click here for more information and to view resources available through the CBA.

-CLE in Colorado offers a number of seminars, books, and homestudies to help attorneys looking into opening their own firm.
-To browse the current list from CLE, click here.
-Check back often as the list will grow.
+Colorado Bar Association CLE offers a number of seminars, books, and homestudies to help attorneys looking into opening their own firm.
+To browse the offerings from CLE, click here.
+Check back often as the calendar is always changing.

 ATTENTION: Newly Admitted Attorneys

 New Lawyer Edge is a 3-year Membership program for attorneys in their first 5 years of practice.
 The program was developed to help new attorneys make a smooth and successful transition from law school to law practice.
-For additional information or to sign up, please visit the CLE in Colorado website here.
+For additional information or to sign up, please visit New Lawyer Edge.

 Educating Tomorrow’s Lawyers (“ETL”) is dedicated to advancing legal education that trains new lawyers to the highest standards of competence and professionalism.
 By offering a structured and highly collaborative approach, ETL is creating a foundation for ongoing inquiry, exploration, and measurement.
 To view the Educating Tomorrow’s Lawyers website, please click here.